 CBT can be a very effective treatment for mental disorders and addiction, either alone or in combination with other therapies.
 It helps those in early recovery to manage symptoms, prevent relapse, learn coping mechanisms, and overcome emotional trauma.1 Through a goal-oriented approach, CBT participants will discuss thoughts and feelings with their therapists.
 Sessions cover topics like resilience, stress management, assertiveness, and relaxation.

 Counseling can take place in individual or group settings.

 Individual Counseling: By speaking with a licensed counselor on a one-on-one basis, a person in recovery can gain a better understanding of their addiction and the factors contributing to it.
 This approach is also called “talk therapy.”

 Group Counseling: In group therapy, recovering individuals share their stories and learn from the experiences of others, decreasing feelings of loneliness and isolation common to active addiction.
 These meetings are sometimes called “process groups.”

 Dialectical Behavioral Therapy (DBT)

-Developed in the 1980s as a treatment for borderline personality disorder, Dialectical Behavioral Therapy is a type of CBT that teaches behavioral skills.
-These lessons help participants to manage emotions, improve relationships, resolve conflict, and handle stress.
-It has been successful in the treatment of those with addiction and various mental health diagnoses.2
+Developed in the 1980s as a treatment for borderline personality disorder, dialectical behavior therapy is a type of CBT focused on behavioral skill development.
+These lessons equip participants with in-the-moment tools to manage emotions, improve relationships, resolve conflict, and handle stress.
+Outcomes data indicates that DBT successfully treats addiction and various mental health diagnoses.2

-Through a series of individual therapy sessions and group education, DBT focuses on skill development in four key areas.
+Through individual therapy sessions and group education, dialectical behavior therapy promotes skill-building in four key areas.

 - Mindfulness – Accepting and being present in the moment.

-- Distress Tolerance – Coping with negative emotions rather than seeking to escape them.
+- Distress Tolerance – Coping with negative feelings rather than seeking to escape them.